 The Fundamentals of International Human Rights Law (online)

-Tutors: Profs Ghanea, Mansell, Petrasek and Sellers Viseur
+Tutors: Three of Profs Ghanea, Mansell, Murray, Petrasek and Sellers Viseur

 This online course aims to develop your understanding of key areas of the international law and institutions of human rights.
 The course provides an overview of the principles, problems and prospects for international human rights law and the basis for your further study of the subject.
 The six units of the course are studied within three modules addressing the context, advancement and implementation of human rights.
 Within the ‘context of rights’ we examine forgiveness, justice and reconciliation and the intersection between human rights and democracy.
 In ‘advancing rights’ we give attention to the sources of rights and international human rights mechanisms.
 In ‘implementing rights’ we address human rights in the economic and social sphere and future directions.
 Each unit consists of a period of private study, an online group discussion, and writing a 2,000 word essay.

 Summer Residential Electives